AdobeDocs/journey-optimizer.sv-SE/help/using/configuration/dmarc-record.md

 <!--If you fail to comply with the new requirement from Gmail and Yahoo! to have DMARC record for all sending domains, your emails are expected to land into the spam folder or to get blocked.-->

 1. Konfigurera en ny underdomän.
-[Lär dig mer](delegate-subdomain.md)
+[Lär dig hur](delegate-subdomain.md)

-1. Gå till **[!UICONTROL DMARC record]** -avsnitt.
+1. Gå till avsnittet **[!UICONTROL DMARC record]**.

-   Om underdomänen har en befintlig DMARC-post och om den hämtas av [!DNL Journey Optimizer]kan du använda samma värden som de som är markerade i gränssnittet eller ändra dem efter behov.
+   Om underdomänen har en befintlig DMARC-post, och om den hämtas av [!DNL Journey Optimizer], kan du använda samma värden som markeras i gränssnittet, eller ändra dem efter behov.

    ![](assets/dmarc-record-found.png)